ivaniukihornik/portfolio_trigger/README.md

 # portfolio_trigger
-project for triggering autotests with CIh
+project for triggering autotests with CI

+h